-- ensure accountable management of real and personal property and the general business of CSCF, including authorization and approval of material contracts and agreements on behalf of CSCF, all in accordance with applicable law, the Articles and these Bylaws; - approve general rules and regulations for the administration of CSCF and its personnel, and approve any substantial change in employee benefits of CSCF; - designate the person or persons authorized to make and sign bills, notes, checks, contracts, or other documents that are binding on CSCF; - establish and develop additional committees necessary or appropriate to fulfill the responsibilities of CSCF's mission and purposes; - g. delegate authority to the President/CEO of CSCF; - approve any affiliation by CSCF with one or more entities in any partnership, joint venture or joint enterprise; - approve any merger or consolidation of CSCF with any other organization or entity; and - j. comply with Section 445.007 of the Florida Statutes.
+- ensure accountable management of real and personal property and the general business of CSCF, including authorization and approval of material contracts and agreements on behalf of CSCF, all in accordance with applicable law, the Articles and these Bylaws; - approve general rules and regulations for the administration of CSCF and its personnel, and approve any substantial change in employee benefits of CSCF; - designate the person or persons authorized to make and sign bills, notes, checks, contracts, or other documents that are binding on CSCF; - establish and develop additional committees necessary or appropriate to fulfill the responsibilities of CSCF's mission and purposes; - g. delegate authority to the President/CEO of CSCF; - h. approve any affiliation by CSCF with one or more entities in any partnership, joint venture or joint enterprise; - approve any merger or consolidation of CSCF with any other organization or entity; and - j. comply with Section 445.007 of the Florida Statutes.

+ARTICLE VI

-ARTICLE VI MEMBERSHIP OF THE BOARD OF DIRECTORS
+MEMBERSHIP OF THE BOARD OF DIRECTORS

-- Appointment.
-Members of the Board of Directors will be appointed by the Region's chief elected officials in accordance with applicable local intergovernmental agreements and in compliance with criteria established by the state of Florida and the federal government, and will be composed of at least the following: - a. representatives of the private sector, who must constitute a minimum of fifty-one percent (51%) of the Board, and who will be representatives of private, for-profit businesses and be chief executives, chief operating officers or other executives who have substantial management or policy responsibility; and - such other representatives as may be required or permitted by applicable federal or state law, regulations or directives. - 2.
-Term.
-Unless otherwise indicated under the terms of a Director's appointment, the term of each Director's appointment will be three (3) years, beginning the first day of July of the year of appointment, and continuing through the last day of June in year three (3) hence, except that a Director may serve until December of the last year of the term, or until action regarding that Director's seat is taken, whichever occurs first.
-Subject to applicable law, one third (1/3) of all terms will expire annually.
+Appointment.
+Members of the Board of Directors will be appointed by the Consortium in accordance with applicable local intergovernmental agreements and in compliance with criteria established by the state of Florida and the federal government, and will be composed of at least the following:

+- representatives of the private sector, who must constitute a minimum of 51% of the Board, and who will be representatives of private, for-profit businesses and be chief executives, chief operating officers or other executives who have substantial management or policy responsibility; and - such other representatives as may be required or permitted by applicable federal or state law, regulations or directives.

-Directors will be eligible for re-appointment without re-nomination for an additional term having a maximum of three (3) years by the Consortium.
+2. Term.
+Each Director shall serve staggered terms and may not serve for more than 8 consecutive years unless the Director is a representative of a governmental entity.
+Service in a term by a Director which commenced before July 1, 2021 does not count towards the 8-year limitation.

+CAREERSOURCE CENTRAL FLORIDA BYLAWS

-- 3. Qualifications.
-Directors must be citizens or permanent residents of the United States of America, duly appointed pursuant to Section 1 of this Article, and will, at all times, comply with the requirements established by the state of Florida, the federal government and any applicable intergovernmental agreement. - 4.
-Vacancies.
+3. Qualifications.
+Directors must be citizens or permanent residents of the United States of America, duly appointed pursuant to Section 1 of this Article, and will, at all times, comply with the requirements established by the state of Florida, the federal government and any applicable intergovernmental agreement.

+4. Vacancies.
 The President/CEO is notified promptly by staff of a Director vacancy.
 The President/CEO notifies the Governance Committee of such vacancies, and the Governance Committee identifies potential board members.
 Nominees for a board member vacancy are received from local organizations and business and economic development agencies.
 The Consortium is notified of the vacancies and receives nominations from the organizations or agencies, and takes action to fill the vacancies through the same process followed for all appointments.
 Vacancies during the term of a Director's appointment will be filled in an appropriate timeframe upon receipt of sufficient nominations for the vacancy.
-The person appointed to fill the vacancy are appointed to the same category of membership as that in which the vacancy occurred and will serve the remaining term of the prior Director and may be re-appointed as provided in Section 2 of this Article. - 5.
-Participation.
+The person appointed to fill the vacancy are appointed to the same category of membership as that in which the vacancy occurred and will serve the remaining term of the prior Director and may be re-appointed as provided in Section 2 of this Article.

+5. Participation.
 Newly appointed Directors attend a mandatory orientation and training sessions to become familiar with the CSCF services offered and their responsibilities.
 Board members are requested to participate in one of the committees based on their interests and skills, and are encouraged and provided opportunities to actively participate in strategic planning for CSCF and are educated on explaining CSCF and its workforce activities to the community.